AcunatomyConditionsSciatica

 Calms nerve inflammation and resets the pain signal

-Targets the inflammatory cascade along the sciatic nerve pathway.
-Regulates the nervous system's amplification of radiating pain.
-Restores circulation to compressed tissue in the lumbar and gluteal region.
+Calms the inflammation along the sciatic nerve and turns down the amplified pain signal.
+Restores circulation to the compressed tissue in the low back and glutes.

 Dry Needling

-The piriformis, gluteus minimus, gluteus medius, and deep lumbar musculature are the primary muscular drivers of sciatic-pattern pain.
-Dry needling reaches these muscles directly — releasing the compression on the nerve or eliminating the trigger points that mimic nerve pain.
-The referral pattern down the leg clears.
+Sciatic pain is often driven by the piriformis, gluteus minimus, gluteus medius, and deep low back muscles.
+Dry needling reaches these muscles directly and releases the compression on the nerve, or the trigger points that mimic it.

-A meta-analysis of 1,842 patients found acupuncture significantly more effective than conventional medicine for sciatica — with fewer side effects.
-Piriformis syndrome, a muscular cause of sciatic symptoms, is treatable and frequently underdiagnosed.
+A meta-analysis of 1,842 patients found acupuncture significantly more effective than conventional medicine for sciatica, with fewer side effects.

 ★★★★★